 Coronaviruses – animal model and vaccine development

-A larger goal is to develop pan-coronavirus vaccines that provide protection against more than a single strain or cluster of viruses.
-Using structural biology and protein engineering we propose to develop improved vaccines that offer enhanced cross-protection against different coronaviruses.
+A larger goal is the development of a pan-coronavirus vaccines that could provide protection against multiple strains or cluster of viruses.
+Using structural biology and protein engineering we propose to develop vaccines that enhance cross-protection against different coronaviruses.